 Hello and thank you for taking time to visit my website.
-As a 2016 Ph.D. graduate from the University of Sheffield, U.K., my research focused on the possible influence that body size has on the bone degeneration rate at the pelvic joints.
+As a 2016 Ph.D. graduate, my research focused on the possible influence that body size has on the bone degeneration rate at the pelvic joints.

-Currently, I reside in New York, where I am collaborating on a research project with the American Museum of Natural History.
+Currently, I reside in New York, as a research associate at the American Museum of Natural History.
 I am also a research associate of the Research Centre for Anthropology and Health (CIAS) and the Group of Science for People & the Planet, Forensic Anthropology and Paleobiology in the Centre for Functional Ecology (CEF) at the University of Coimbra, Portugal.

 I am passionate in performing research related to curatorial practices.
 I am intrigued with the ethical implications resulting from the online dissemination of 3D images of skeletal remains.

 I possess extensive experience in the study of age of death estimation.
 I am skilled in investigating which factors may influence adult bone degeneration with age.